jkuntze/customer-churn/notebooks/README.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.7.2 Justification
 Please justify your technology choices here.
 - I am familiar with the technolopgy listed above.
-Limited amount data makes it feasible to complete the project using it.
+Limited amount of data makes it feasible to complete the project using it.

+#### Why have I chosen a specific algorithm?
+- In the end I chose the logistic regression algorithm because it presented the highest recall performance, it's simple and the output model is easy to interpret.
+To get there, I used neural networks (shallow and deep), k-nearest neighbors, SVM and gradient boosting.
+I think the limited amount of that was the reason the more evolved algorithms didn't perform as well as the logistic regression.

+#### Why have I chosen a specific framework?
+- I used Jupyter Notebook, Python, pandas, scikit-learn and Keras  because I am familiar with this framework.
+Moreover, limited amount of data makes it feasible to complete the project using it.

+#### Why have I chosen a specific model performance indicator?
+- I chose true positive rate (also called recall) and the F1 score to evaluate model performance.
+Recall is relevant because it would be useful to flag customers showing higher churn risk.
+I put emphasis on recall because it's better to have false positives, meaning classifying customers who are unlikely to stop doing business with the company as a potential churn, that false negatives (not flagging customers likely to leave the business).
+I used weighted F1 score to evaluate the balance between precision and recall; I used the weighted version because the distribution of the Churn varaible is imbalanced.

 ## 1.8 Applications / Data Products